 Employers are always attempting to improve their relationship with their workers.
 One way they accomplish this goal is by creating comprehensive benefits plans employees can take part in.
 These options can increase a company's rates of both recruitment and retention, as employees are usually more attracted to and happy with a business that provides perks.

 In addition to health offerings, people consider retirement benefits to be one of the most important items organization can provide.
-According to a study from Towers Watson and Willis, 45 percent of workers consider retirement programs a crucial reason for staying with their current employer.
+According to a study from Towers Watson and Willis, 45% of workers consider retirement programs a crucial reason for staying with their current employer.
 Businesses should strive to continue developing their retirement contribution to their employee's well-being.
 SBS Payroll takes a closer look at three ways companies can assist their workers in preparing for retirement:

 "Automatic employee enrollment is a strong way to help people start saving for retirement."